chendaniely/2020-04-27-git-dan/README.md

 - remote: a place where the git repo is stored, e.g., GitHub
     - `git remote add origin <URL>` add a remote
 - `git push origin master`: to push the master branch on our loacal computer to the remote name origin

+- editing lines in difference places is okay. you might get a merge conflict if you edit the same lcation